TLDR:

 Even better, this is tailor-made to your framework and contains your specific language and process.

-How RiskSmart’s RCSA Wizard Works
+How RiskSmart’s RCSA Wizard works

 Typically, the process would look something like this: